yuki-oyama/tristan2025-website/content/venue/_index.md

     |   Bus 5         |     -          | -                  | -               | 9:05             | -              | 9:15                          | 10:00             |
     |   Bus 6         |     -          | -                  | -               | -                | 9:05           | 9:15                          | 10:00             |

-- There are multiple meeting time options for the Yugaf inn bus stop, but we kindly ask for your cooperation in **joining the earlier bus group if possible**.
+- There are multiple meeting time options for the Yugaf Inn bus stop, but we kindly ask for your cooperation in **joining the earlier bus group if possible**.
 Group of Bus 1-4 come back earlier than Group 5-6.
 - Please check the spreadsheet for real-time updates and a detailed timetable:

   👉[Bus real-time location spreadsheet](https://docs.google.com/spreadsheets/d/1BQuWNfjrmYsDcWUNj8SbrtjtIQmE1mEpy19AWzXI-uc/preview)